moinwiki/moin/docs/user/subscriptions.rst

 =====================

-The itemid subscription is the most common one and will be used if you click on *Subscribe* on item's page.
-Respectively the *Unsubscribe* will remove the itemid subscription.
+The itemid subscription is the most common one and will be used if you click on *Subscribe* on the item's page.
+Conversely, *Unsubscribe* will remove the itemid subscription.

-If you were subscribed to an item by some other way rather than itemid subscription, then on *Unsubscribe* you will be told that it is impossible to remove the subscription and you need to edit it manually in the User Settings.
+If you were subscribed to an item by some method other than an itemid subscription, then on *Unsubscribe* you will be told that it is not possible to remove the subscription and you need to edit it manually in the User Settings.

 All the subscriptions can be added/edited/removed in the User Settings,